Galois representations attached to elliptic curves with complex multiplication: Introduction

 The goal of this article is to describe all the possible images of $p$-adic Galois representations attached to elliptic curves with complex multiplication, as subgroups of $\GL(2,\Z_p)$ defined up to conjugation.
 More concretely, let $K$ be an imaginary quadratic field, let $\OK$ be the ring of integers of $K$ with discriminant $\Delta_K$, let $f\geq 1$ be an integer, and let $\OO_{K,f}$ be the order of $K$ of conductor $f$.
 Let $j\colon X(1)\to \PP^1(\CC)$ be the modular $j$-invariant function, and let $j(\CC/\OO_{K,f})$ be the $j$-invariant associated to the order $\OO_{K,f}$ when regarded as a complex lattice.
 The theory of complex multiplication shows that $j(\CC/\OO_{K,f})$ is an algebraic integer (see Theorem \ref{thm-cmbasics} below).
 Let $j_{K,f}$ be an arbitrary Galois conjugate of $j(\CC/\OO_{K,f})$.
 Then, an elliptic curve $E/\Q(j_{K,f})$ with $j(E)=j_{K,f}$ has complex multiplication by $\OO_{K,f}$, i.e., $\End(E)\cong \OO_{K,f}$, and every elliptic curve with CM by $\OO_{K,f}$, and defined over $\Q(j_{K,f})$, arises in this way.
 It is then the goal of this article to completely describe the possible images of $\rho_{E,p^\infty}\colon \Gal(\overline{\Q(j_{K,f})}/\Q(j_{K,f})) \to \GL(2,\Z_p)$ for any prime $p\geq 2$, and any elliptic curve $E/\Q(j_{K,f})$ with complex multiplication and $j$-invariant $j_{K,f}$.
 We shall describe the image of $\rho_{E,p^\infty}$ as a subgroup of $\GL(2,\Z_p)$, up to conjugation.
 When $j_{K,f}\in \Q$, the image of $\rho_{E,p^\infty} \bmod p$ has been determined by Zywina (see \cite{zywina}, \S 1.9).
 In articles that were produced simultaneously to this one, Bourdon, Clark, and Pollack (\cite{bourdon}), and Bourdon and Clark (\cite{bourdon2}), have described in great detail the properties of the extension $K(j_{K,f},E[N])/K(j_{K,f})$, where $N\geq 2$ is an integer, and they use this information to prove several applications to the degrees of definition of torsion points and isogenies on CM elliptic curves.
 In \cite{lombardo}, Lombardo has also recently proved analogous results to those of Bourdon and Clark in the context of abelian varieties of CM type.
 Our results differ from those of the authors mention above in that we drill down to the level of conjugacy classes of images as subgroups of $\GL(2,\Z_p)$.

-A classification of $p$-adic (or even mod $p$) images attached to elliptic curves can yield many other results as an application (see for instance the introduction to \cite{rouse}, or other examples such as \cite{lozanoannalen} \cite{gonzalez-jimenez-lozano-robledo}, \cite{daniels-lozano-robledo-najman-sutherland}, \cite{chou}, or \cite{daniels}).
+A classification of $p$-adic (or even mod $p$) images attached to elliptic curves can yield many other results as an application, for example to the study of sporadic points on modular curves, abelian division fields of elliptic curves with CM (extending the work of \cite{gonzalez-jimenez-lozano-robledo}), or the classification of isogenies over a fixed field (see for instance the introduction to \cite{rouse}, or other examples such as \cite{lozanoannalen} \cite{gonzalez-jimenez-lozano-robledo}, \cite{chou}, or \cite{daniels}).
 We will present a number of corollaries of the classification given here in a follow-up paper (see \cite{lozano-applied}).
-For instance, we will show that there are precisely $27$ possible $2$-adic images for elliptic curves with CM defined over $\Q$, up to conjugation, which completes the classification of Rouse and Zureick-Brown (\cite{rouse}) for $2$-adic images attached to elliptic curves over $\Q$.
+For instance, we will show that there are precisely $28$ possible $2$-adic images for elliptic curves with CM defined over $\Q$, up to conjugation, which completes the classification of Rouse and Zureick-Brown (\cite{rouse}) for $2$-adic images attached to elliptic curves over $\Q$.

 Our results are as follows.
 In our first theorem, we use the basic theory of complex multiplication and class field theory (see \cite{schertz} or \cite{stevenhagen2}) to give an interpretation of the Galois representation associated to the $N$-division field of an elliptic curve with CM.